 By Dr. Towanna Freeman, Guest Contributor

-Dr. Towanna Freeman, is the creator of BlackLifeCoaches.net and founder of the Young Women's Empowerment Network.
+Dr. Towanna Freeman, is the owner and creator of BlackLifeCoaches.net and founder of the Young Women's Empowerment Network.